 I teach several color patterns that were described in the old manuscripts, but I don’t necessarily use the same colors.
 Actually, unless you dye your own linen, wool, or silk yarn with period-appropriate natural dyes, it may not be possible to reproduce the original colors.
 Modern chemical dye colors are very different from the hues of natural dyes.
 If you are interested in reproducing the colors used in swatches or specified in the texts of the original manuscripts for some of the braids, check the online images from some of the original manuscripts, and investigate which natural dyes were available in the area and period you are interested in.

 Another thing to consider is that colors of old braid swatches may have faded, been lost completely, or changed in other ways.
 Sometimes old dyed items completely change color – like a green turning blue or yellow, for example.
 That can happen when the original color was achieved by over-dyeing with two different dyes – say blue and yellow to get green – and one of those two dyes ended up being more ‘fugitive’ than the other. (also, see footnote on fiber types*.)

 Missing braids in the 15th C manuscripts:

-Braids I teach that are known from 17th Century manuscripts:
+Braids I teach that are known only from 17th Century manuscripts:

-Braids in my tutorials that were not made in earlier eras, or not in Europe:
+Braids (and patterning techniques) in my tutorials that may not have been made in certain eras, or not in Europe:

 Doug’s Braid (modern)